 Some of the poses we are practicing are inversions, which are poses where your head is below your heart, such as Adho Mukha Svanasana (Downward Facing Dog), Uttanasana (Forward Fold), Prasarita Uttanasana (Wide-Legged Forward Fold), Setu Bandha (Bridge Pose).

-We are also practicing Viparita Karani (Legs Up the Wall Pose–picture above), which is great for insomnia, jet lag, anxiety, mild depression, etc. To find out more, read here.
+We are also practicing Viparita Karani (Legs Up the Wall Pose–pictured above), which is great for insomnia, jet lag, anxiety, mild depression, etc. To find out more, read here.

-Happy sleep and awake next week and always!
+Happy sleep and awake this week, next week and always!